If you need to know how to get rid of cellulite fast, then you’ve come to the right place. You’re not the only one frustrated by stubborn cellulite.

 Hormonal changes such as decreased estrogen can also contribute to cellulite formation.
 Your body produces less estrogen as you age.
 This can cause a loss of elasticity in the connective bands that hold back your fat.

 Menopausal women are at greater risk for degraded skin tissue from decreased estrogen.
-This leads to less production of type I and III collagen fibers, which is why taking a collagen supplement is a smart idea.
+This leads to less production of type I and III collagen fibers, which is why collagen helps with cellulite.

 What Factors Make Cellulite More Likely?